Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 4. Anthracnose

-Anthracnose tomato fruit disease is an easy one to spot.
-You will find dark, sunken spots that are mushy.
+Anthracnose of tomato fruit is easy to spot.
+You will find dark, sunken, mushy spots.
 If you cut open the fruit, the area under the spot will look rotten.

 It spreads by overhead watering, which splashes the fungus from infected soil or other plants onto your tomato plants.

-You can prevent it by using water that drips onto the roots.
-Also, harvest early since it doesn’t affect tomatoes in the early ripening process.
+You can prevent it by watering the roots with a drip irrigation system.
+Also, harvest early since it does not affect tomatoes during early ripening.

 Additionally, plant your garden in a sunny area and keep it weed-free.
 Stake the plants to improve air circulation.